akazad13/csharp-design-patterns/README.md

 ### 1. Singleton Pattern

 Singleton lets you access your object from anywhere in your application.
-It guarantees that only one instance of this class will be available anytime.
+It guarantees that only one instance of this class will be available a time.

 Holding the class instance in a global variable doesn’t prevent clients from creating other instances of the class.
 We need to make the class responsible for ensuring only one instance of itself exists.

 **Use Cases for the Singleton Pattern**

-→ Should be used when a class must have a single instance available, and it must be accessible to clients from a well-known access point.
+- Should be used when a class must have a single instance available, and it must be accessible to clients from a well-known access point.

-→ When the sole instance should be extensible by subclassing. and clients should be able to use an extended instance without modifying their code.
+- When the sole instance should be extensible by subclassing. and clients should be able to use an extended instance without modifying their code.

 **Examples**

-→ Managing a database connection pool.
+- Managing a database connection pool.

-→ Caching frequently accessed data (Single instance to evict the cache easily).
+- Caching frequently accessed data (Single instance to evict the cache easily).

-→ Managing application configuration settings.
+- Managing application configuration settings.

 Violated the single responsibility principle as the object creating and the lifetime of the object is maintained by the class.